 Fond Du Lac Bumper Exchange, Inc. v.
 Jui Li Enterprise Co., Ltd.

-Ben Barnow and Erich P. Schork are each appointed to serve as one of Class Counsel for third-party payor plaintiffs in this antitrust action alleging that certain defendants conspired to artificially inflate the prices of aftermarket sheet metal automotive parts sold in the United States.
-Settlements with four of the six defendants have been granted final approval, collectively providing for the payment of $9,850,000 for the benefit of the Settlement Class.
+Ben Barnow and Erich P. Schork each served as one of Class Counsel for third-party payor plaintiffs in this antitrust action alleging that certain defendants conspired to artificially inflate the prices of aftermarket sheet metal automotive parts sold in the United States.
+Settlements with all six defendants were reached and granted final approval, collectively providing for the payment of $9,900,000 for the benefit of the Settlement Class.

 Loeb Industries, Inc. v.
 Sumitomo Corp.